 With the current state of economic uncertainty and expense management protocols, the owner’s protective policy has quickly become the coverage of choice and cost-effective alternative for managing owners’ professional liability exposures on construction projects.

 Guest blogger Michael Brodzinski is a key resource and expert for professional liability issues for contractors, owners, and design firms and works with Willis’ local offices, clients, and prospects primarily along the Eastern United States.
-Based in Pittsburgh, he he holds the Construction Risk and Insurance Specialist Designation and is a licensed property and casualty insurance broker.
+Based in Pittsburgh, he holds the Construction Risk and Insurance Specialist Designation and is a licensed property and casualty insurance broker.